Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 Side remark: Our result is, by the way, directly related to the so called aberration effect in the STR.
 You may replace vy with c (for a vertically propagating light wave front in A coming from a star above) and interpret –vx as the observer’s movement (i.e. of B) relative to the star.
 Any telescope would have to be oriented vertically towards the incoming wave front in B, which shows the inclination Ψ (for vy = c, in this case).
 One can show with a bit of geometry that the angle for the telescope’s inclination against the y-axis is given by |Ψ|, with tan(|Ψ|) ≈ β (neglecting the deviation of γ from 1.0).
 This is indeed the correct classical result for vx << c.

 Due to the squared velocity of light in the denominator, Ψ is a relative small angle.
-The angle Φ the velocity vector vrod has in B versus the x-axis (!) is negative in our case and given by :
+The angle Φ of the rod’s velocity vector vrod in B versus the x-axis (!) is negative in our case and given by :

 \[ \pmb{\operatorname{B, \,\,}} {\normalsize \text{incl. of rod velocity}}: \quad \tan\,(\,\Phi\,) \,= \, { – v_{y} / \gamma \over \nu_x } \,=\, – {1 \over \gamma} \, { v_{y} \over \nu_x} \]